 For instance, a student applying to South Atlantic states, such as Virginia or Maryland would find these more temperate places to study in terms of climate, and sharing more in common with the North East when it comes to culture and economy.

-Meanwhile states in the so-called ‘Deep South’ of the US are generally warmer and more humid, with a distinct cultural history of their own.
-For example, Mississippi and Alabama are more conservative and more religious; but they’re also the birthplace of the Civil Rights movement, as well as the cradle of blues and rock n roll.
+Meanwhile, states in the so-called ‘Deep South’ of the US are generally warmer and more humid, with a distinct cultural history of their own.
+For example, Mississippi and Alabama are more conservative and more religious.
+They’re also the birthplace of the Civil Rights movement, as well as the cradle of blues and rock'n'roll.

-Students can also choose to add a second major (meaning they will have to take more general education courses and gain the required credits for two majors) and will graduate with two undergraduate degrees.
-They can also choose to take a ‘minor’, which is a secondary focus and will require less credits.
+Students can also choose to add a second major (meaning they have to take more general education courses and gain the required credits for two majors) and will graduate with two undergraduate degrees.
+They can also choose to take a ‘minor’, which is a secondary focus and requires fewer credits.

-A student’s major and minor can be related disciplines, or they can be completely separate.
-For instance, a student could major in English Literature and minor in Film Studies; alternatively a student could major in Chemistry but minor in History.
+A student’s major and minor can be in related disciplines, or they can be completely separate.
+For instance, a student could major in English Literature and minor in Film Studies; alternatively, a student could major in Chemistry but minor in History.

 It’s worth noting that the major/minor options are different depending on whether your students are looking at a university, or a liberal arts college.
 As an example, let’s imagine one of your students is interested in studying Engineering.